oist/optinist/docs/tutorials.md

 </p>

 ## Visualising analysis algorithms
 Finally, let's check the ETA analysis.
-Open up a new window and select `mean` under the ETA header of the drop-down menu.
-Link this window to your data to only see the `cell_roi` data.
+Open up a new box and select `mean` under the ETA header of the drop-down menu.
+Link this box to your data to only see the `cell_roi` data.
 Then select and ROI from the legend.

 You'll see the mean trace across all of the time points specified by 1s in the `sample_mouse2p_behavior.csv` file.
 Also std can be displayed by setting `STD` in the left side-bar to True.